ieeeWang/House-Prices-Advanced-Regression-Techniques/README.md

 However, to use all available base models in a stacked model may be not a good idea.
 (This will be demonstrated in the final evaluation section).
 On the other hand, it is computationally expensive to evaluate all possible combination of stacked models.
 Here, we use a heuristic sequential forward selection (SFS), aiming to find a (sub)optimal solution for the model stacking.
 See figure below.

+For demonstration purpose, three Jupyter notebooks were used to cover the following three main sections: EDA, data preprocessing, and model evaluation.

 1. Exploratory Data Analysis
     + Load data
     + Numerical and categorical features